massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

 Tasks performed in this exercise:

 * Create an Azure Cosmos DB account
-* Create the console app
+* Create a console app that creates a database, container, and an item
 * Run the console app and verify results

 This exercise takes approximately **30** minutes to complete.